ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+salt is a certain cure.
+In a violent in­
+ternal pain termed colic, a teaspoon­
+ful of salt dissolved in a pint of water,
+taken as soon as possible, with a short
 nap immediately after, is one of the
 most effectual ami speedy remedies
 known.
 The same will relievo a per­